-Vegetable Stew is a Kerala Style veg curry where veggies are cooked in coconut milk and very mild spices.
-It goes great with appam and rice.
+Vegetable Stew is a Kerala Style Veg Curry where veggies are cooked in coconut milk and very mild spices.
+It goes great with Appam, Neer Dosa, and Rice.
 Here is how to make it.

 About This Recipe